 #1: Ideas and Analysis

-Do you discuss all three perspectives provided?
 What's your perspective on the topic?
-[How] Do you compare the perspectives to one another?
+[How] Do you compare your perspective to at least one other perspective?

 #2: Development and Support